Upwork Job Categories with the Least Competition (2026 List)

 Vibeworker watches the Upwork feed and alerts you the moment a high-fit job appears — before the proposals pile up.

-Start free trial →Keep reading
+Get started free →Keep reading

-The Best Upwork Niches for Developers in 2026
+Best Upwork Niches for Designers in 2026